 At the cemetery turn left into Cradle Hill Road.Then take the second turn on the right into the Industrial Estate.
 The site is at the far end of the road.

-- October to end March: Monday to Saturday 8am to 4pm, Sunday 9am to 4pm
+- April to end September: Closed Monday to Thursday, Friday to Sunday 9am to 6pm

 What you can recycle

 - Car batteries